azureossd/Container-Apps/Dapr/actors/dotnet-sdk/README.md

 ### Azure Redis Cache

 An Azure Redis Cache is used as the Dapr state store for the Actor.
-You can use [any supported state store](https://docs.dapr.io/reference/components-reference/supported-state-stores/).
+You can use [any supported state store that supports mult-item transactions](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/actors#state-persistence).

 ### Container Apps